BurntSushi/nakala/doc/SCRATCH.md

 structures or in-memory structures.
 (For in-memory structures, Chris Okasaki's "Purely Functional Data Structures" is a gem.)

-Databases like PostgreSQL, SQLite (in WAL mode) and LMBD (and many more!) all do MVCC, although their techniques differ.
+Databases like PostgreSQL, SQLite (in WAL mode) and LMBD (and many more!) all do MVCC (or MVCC-like in the case of SQLite?), although their techniques differ.
 SQLite is closer to the scheme described in this document.
 LMDB, being quite a bit more specialized, has a really nice trick where it reuses blocks of space on disk before writing new blocks, and avoids the need for a transaction log altogether.

 To complete the motivation, it is critical to note that compaction is a critical reason for the complexity of synchronization in Nakala.
 If Nakala did